Readtopia Thematic Unit—Fact or Fiction anchored by The Wizard of Oz brings inquiry to the special education classroom

 Readtopia® is on a roll.
-Thousands of special educators now have access to the just-released thematic unit, expanding Readtopia to 27 units—each containing 6-8 weeks worth of instructional content.
-This new unit is one of the growing selection of upper elementary units, which make Readtopia appropriate for students with complex needs ranging in age from late elementary through high school.
+Thousands of special educators now have access to more than 30 units—each containing 6-8 weeks worth of instructional content.
+The Readtopia Thematic Unit-Fact or Fiction anchored by the Wizard of Oz unit is one of the growing selection of upper elementary units, which make Readtopia appropriate for students with complex needs ranging in age from late elementary through high school.

 Fact or Fiction brings inquiry to the special education classroom